 Qualification Phase

-For the EURO qualifiers, the concept is to reward the actual release of the players.
+For the UEFA Nations League games and EURO qualifiers, the concept is to reward the actual release of the players.
 Each club that released a player to the national team for a qualifying match (incl. play-offs) receives a fixed amount per player per match.
 Only players who were listed on the official match sheet (max.
 23 players) are taken into account.

 Final Tournament

-For the final tournament, the total amount is broken down into a fixed amount per player per day - starting 14 days before the first match of the respective national team and finishing the day after the national team’s last match in the final tournament.
-This amount varies in compliance with the rationale of the FIFA training compensation categorisation per country in order to better reflect the different levels of player remuneration.
+For the EURO final tournament, the total amount is broken down into a fixed amount per player per day - starting 10 days before the first match of the respective national team and finishing the day after the national team’s last match in the final tournament.
+This amount varies in compliance with the rationale of the FIFA training compensation categorisation per country to better reflect the different levels of player remuneration.

 In all cases, the clubs to benefit from these payments are those with which the players concerned were registered during the relevant release period.
 As for the qualifying competition, only players released by a club belonging to a UEFA member association are taken into account.